JSubelj/g910-gkey-macro-support/README.md

 To add a hotkey add to `config.json` the following code:
 ```
-"g/m+no_of_key": {
+"<g|m><no_of_key|r>": {
     "hotkey_type": <type of command "nothing" or "typeout" or "shortcut" or "run">,
     "do": "<thing to do>"
   }
-  note that mr key is mr
 ```

-Each config json file can have a color set for it that changes the color of the logoon the keyboard depending on which profile is active by adding, this can be edited by editing
+Each config json file can have a color set for it that changes the color of the logo on the keyboard depending on which profile is active by adding, this can be edited by editing

 lib/functionalities/gkey_functionality.py